thursdaybw/BasiqVoyager/web/docs/Phase 3 - Setting up the Development Environment-blog.md

 ## Introduction

 Greetings, fellow PHP developers!
 I'm John, and I've embarked on a journey to integrate the Basiq API into a straightforward web application.
 The objective?
 To fetch account balance details for a specific savings account from a specific bank.
-Although I'm well-versed with APIs, I found the Basiq dashboard and API somewhat challenging to comprehend.
 I'm operating on a Manjaro Linux system and have chosen Docker and Lando as my development environment.
 This blog post is a thorough guide that will walk you through my journey, including the commands I executed, the critical information snippets from their output, and the decisions they led to.

-## Part 1: Understanding the Basiq API

-The initial phase was all about getting to grips with the Basiq API and dashboard.
-I began with a broad overview of the Basiq API and dashboard.
-I had some specific questions about the Basiq API and dashboard and needed a step-by-step guide for Basiq API integration.
-I was uncertain about the relationship between the Basiq dashboard and API, how to configure the dashboard, and how to use the API to fetch account balance information.
-Fortunately, I received a detailed explanation of the Basiq platform, its dashboard, API, and how they relate to each other.
-My specific queries about the Basiq dashboard and API were also addressed.

-## Part 2: Setting Up a Local Development Environment
+## Setting Up a Local Development Environment

-The second phase was all about setting up a local development environment using Docker and Lando.
+This record is all about setting up a local development environment using Docker and Lando.
 This included setting up a local web server, implementing user authentication, retrieving account balance information, displaying account balance information, and error handling and testing.
 I started by updating my system's package list and installing Docker on my Manjaro Linux system for compatibility with Lando.
 Here are the commands I used:

 Update Package List